Authentic and Spurious Causes of Thrombocytopenia (Online CE Course)

 Individual course$25Add to cart

 Platelets are the first responders to a bleeding incident.
-If the full platelet force does not arrive on the scene, bleeding will continue and petechiae, bruises, and perhaps even hemorrhaging will occur.
+If the full platelet force does not arrive on the scene, bleeding will continue, and petechiae, bruises, and perhaps even hemorrhaging will occur.
 A decreased platelet force (thrombocytopenia) may be caused by several diseases or disorders.
-On the other hand, a low platelet count may not actually mean that the full platelet force is not available to respond.
-It is up to the laboratory professional to determine if there is anything in the collection procedure that has artificially produced this low count.
-This course will increase your understanding of various authentic causes of thrombocytopenia and will alert you to various causes of spurious thrombocytopenia that you, as a medical laboratory scientist should be able to recognize and correct to prevent false reporting of thrombocytopenia.
+On the other hand, a low platelet count may not necessarily mean that the full platelet response is unavailable.
+It is up to the laboratory professional to determine whether anything in the collection procedure has artificially produced this low count.
+This course will increase your understanding of various authentic causes of thrombocytopenia and will alert you to various causes of spurious thrombocytopenia that you, as a medical laboratory professional, should be able to recognize and correct to prevent false reporting of thrombocytopenia.

 See all available courses